Defamation & the Statute of Limitations

 It’s important to recognize that, with defamatory acts, each statement–or lie–is its own separate act.
 The statements of January 4, 8, 19, and 25 of 2022 are not all one continuous act by Dwayne.
 Each one would technically have its own statute of limitations (though, if you sued him for all of those dates, you would normally be expected or required to include all acts within the same lawsuit).

 If you did not become aware of Dwayne’s statements, let’s say, until April 5th of 2022, you may be able to argue that the statute of limitations should run until April of 2023, as you did not have knowledge of the defamatory acts until months after they were made.
 As a rule, though, statutes of limitations for defamation claims begin running from the date the defamatory statements were made.

 Often, these days, it’s pretty easy to determine when a statute of limitations should start because most claims for defamation arise from things posted on the internet.
 That is, since Facebook posts are date- and time-stamped, it’s pretty obvious when the statute of limitations starts and stops.

 So what do you have to do to successfully meet a statute of limitations?
 On paper, it’s quite simple: You must file your complaint with the appropriate court before the statute of limitations runs out.

 In practice, this may be more complicated than it seems.
 Why?
 Because doing the necessary research and drafting a solid legal complaint takes time.
 A one-year statute of limitations is short.
 It does not leave a lot of time to waste.

-This is all the more reason to call Hepworth & Associates sooner, rather than later, if you think you have been defamed.
+This is all the more reason to call Hepworth Legal sooner, rather than later, if you think you have been defamed.
 We can act fast to get your case off and running.